FangxuY/CSIT-DM-Project/README.md

  Total vaccination data in US can be accessed from https://ourworldindata.org/covid-vaccinations#source-information-country-by-country

  Data pre-processing, description, and goal 1 can be found in R code.
 Goal 2 can be found in python code.

+ In data21.csv, to simplify the operation, I have processed many of the feature quantities into numerical form, where